 Supplying an initial value for a local variable implies that it has the save attribute, which might be unexpected by the developer.

-If implicit typing is used, a simple spelling error might unexpectedly introduce a new name.
+If implicit typing is used, a simple spelling error will unexpectedly introduce a new name.
 The intended effect on the given variable will be lost without any processor diagnostic.

-6.51.2 Guidance to language users
+6.54.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.54.5.

-Use the processor to detect and identify obsolescent or deleted features and replace them by better methods.
+Use the processor or other static analysis tools to detect and identify obsolescent or deleted features and replace them by better methods.

 Avoid the use of common and equivalence.